-Defund RIOC Public Safety, not because of any bad behavior, but because it just makes sense.
+Defund RIOC Public Safety (PSD), not because of misconduct or bad behavior, but because it makes common sense.
 Even without the budget crunch.

 By David Stone

-How many times must we see it and similar examples?
+How many times have we seen this and similar examples?

-It’s Saturday afternoon, and New York City’s perched perilously on success at fighting COVID-19.
+It’s Saturday afternoon, and New York City’s perched perilously on the verge of success at fighting COVID-19.
 The rules are well-known.
 No active team sports allowed for now.
+Social distancing is a must as are face masks in public.

-But here’s cluster of about a dozen young men on Pony Field, no one social distancing and not a face mask in sight, but a soccer ball rests on the grass.
+But here’s cluster of about a dozen young men on the west side of Pony Field, near the fence.
+No one’s social distancing, and there’s not a face mask in sight.
+A soccer ball rests on the grass.

 A PSD vehicle approaches.
+Slowly up the fire lane.
 They never walk or bike around anymore, just cruise with windows up.
-And passes the athletes without a word.
+And, as expected, the driver passes the athletes without stopping or saying a word.

 Get local 24/7 and beyond: Roosevelt Island News